Abeeekoala/IAC-Team-12/README.md

  - The addition of 4 flip flops
  - Hazard Unit to implement flush and stall logic for instructions
  - splitting up the implementation into the 4 stages (`fetch`, `decode`, `memory`, `execute`) and then adapting the `top.sv` file to combine the logic
- - A trigger signal coming into the Data Memory

  ![alt text](images/RISCV_pipelined_hazard_final.png)

  Since the control unit needed no major adaptations following single cycle, implementation of pipelining was smooth, especially as tackling it in 4 separate stages and combining it in the `top` file made debugging and keeping track of all the inputs and outputs easier.

- In the `Hazard Unit` we had to implement methods to combat `RAW dependency hazard`, `LW dependency hazard`, and `control hazards` which were caused by branch and jumping.
+ In the `Hazard Unit` we had to implement methods to combat *RAW dependency hazard*, *LW dependency hazard*, and *control hazards* which were caused by branch and jumping.

  ## Data Hazard Detection